-If they insist on coming in, you unlock the door, and again (with tape running) assert that they are violating your right to be free from illegal entry.
+If they insist on coming in, you unlock the door, and again (with recorder running) assert that they are violating your right to be free from illegal entry.

 Bottom line: Use the information you have, doing the best you can to read the situation, and try to keep them out, while saying nothing.

 It is a horrifying nightmare to endure having your children kidnaped out of your arms, frightened and screaming for their Mommy.
 The social workers think they are doing God's work to take them from their evil abusive parents, so don't ask them the cliched, "How do you sleep at night?"
-Just fine, thank you.
-They are saving children, in their minds.
+They sleep just fine, thank you very much.
+They are saving the children, in their minds.
 That they could be so cruel only intensifies the horror of it.